Optimal Health Testosterone Rejuvenation Centers

 We may collect, store and use the following kinds of personal information:

-[(b) information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any purchases you make of our goods or services (including [details]);]
+(b) information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any purchases you make of our goods or services (including all details provided to us);

-[(d) information that you provide to us for the purpose of subscribing to our website services, email notifications and/or newsletters including The Testosterone Therapy Newsletter or Testosterone Hormone Center notifications.]
+(d) information that you provide to us for the purpose of subscribing to our website services, email notifications, telephone and/or texting notifications or marketing materials/announcements, and/or newsletters including The Testosterone Therapy Newsletter or Testosterone Hormone Center notifications.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

-[We will use the session cookies to: keep track of you whilst you navigate the website; keep track of items in your shopping basket; prevent fraud and increase website security; and [other uses].]
-[We will use the persistent cookies to: enable our website to recognise you when you visit; keep track of your preferences in relation to your use of our website; and [other uses].]
+We will use the session cookies to: keep track of you whilst you navigate the website; keep track of items in your shopping basket; prevent fraud and increase website security; and other uses.
+We will use the persistent cookies to: enable our website to recognize you when you visit; keep track of your preferences in relation to your use of our website; and other uses as needed.

-Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
+Most browsers allow you to reject all cookies, while some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer (version 9) you can refuse all cookies by clicking "Tools", "Internet options", "Privacy", and selecting "Block All Cookies" using the sliding selector.
-Blocking all cookies will, however, have a negative impact upon the usability of many websites[, including this one].]
+Blocking all cookies will, however, have a negative impact upon the usability of many websites, including this one.

 (4) Using your personal information